Adventure on the edge of the wilderness can take on many forms…

 - Cut into strips about 3/4 inches wide

-- Give each strip a twist and place on greased cookie sheet
+- Give each strip a twist and place it on greased cookie sheet

 - Let rise for 30 minutes